Face to Face (Siouxsie and the Banshees song): Release

 In the US, the song was first included on the Batman Returns movie soundtrack album which was released by Warner Bros. on 23 June 1992.
-Due to contractual problems, the song was then released on its own a couple of weeks later in the US, but only on cassette, by Warner Bros., which had owned the copyright for the Batman Returns soundtrack.
+Due to contractual problems, the song was then released on its own a couple of weeks later in the US, but only on cassette, by Warner Bros, which had owned the copyright for the Batman Returns soundtrack.
 Consequently, Geffen, the band's US record company, didn't have the license and was not allowed to release the song on any other format.
-Outside the US, Polydor found an agreement with Warner Bros. to release the song as a single, on vinyl, 7-inch and 12-inch, and on cassette and CD.
+Outside the US, Polydor found an agreement with Warner Bros to release the song as a single, on vinyl, 7-inch and 12-inch, and on cassette and CD.
 808 State remixed the song, issued as "Face to Face (Catatonic Mix)".

 "Face to Face" peaked at No. 21 in the UK Singles Chart.
 It also performed well on American alternative rock radios, where the single peaked at No. 7 on the U.S. Billboard Modern Rock Tracks chart.

+The track later appeared on the band 1992's compilation album Twice Upon a Time - The Singles and was remastered in 2002 for The Best of Siouxsie and the Banshees.